tetsuo/tetsuo.github.io/articles/fp-denotational.md

 S⟦go W k⟧ = λ(x,y).(x−k,y)
 ```

-A Move expression is composed of Step expressions and it can be likened to a pipeline where each Step is passed the result of the one it succeeds.
-In the case of an empty string after a semicolon, it simply returns the position passed without making any changes.
+A Move expression is a sequence of Step expressions.
+It can be visualized as a pipeline where each Step processes the output of the preceding one.
+An empty Move expression, represented by an empty string, simply returns the input position unchanged.

 ```
 M⟦Move⟧ : Pos → Pos